-Example: Let's assume a plan of 6 months that ships a product every 2 months for which a customer signs-up for with billing period starting Jan 1, making the payment on Jan 10.
-Consider that the preferred shipping day was set as 7th.
-The diagram below shows the shipping dates for each order.
+Example: Consider a plan of 6 months that ships an item every two months for which a customer signs-up with billing period starting on Jan 1 and making the payment on Jan 10.
+If the preferred shipping day was set to 7th Jan of every month, then item is shipped to customer before the actual payment date.
+The illustration shows the shipping date for each order.

-If the preferred shipping day is not available within the order period, then the shipping date is set to the order date for the period.
+If the preferred shipping day is not available within the order period, then by default the shipping date is set to the order date for the period.

-Sometimes, it is not possible to fulfill the first order in a schedule unless the payment happens by a certain day of the month.
-Such a day is configured in Chargebee as shipping cut-off.
+There might be the case when it is not possible to fulfill the first order in a schedule unless the payment happens by a certain day of the month.
+You can configure the shipping day in Chargebee as shipping cut-off.
 If payment is delayed beyond the last shipping cut-off day in the first order period, then the first order is cancelled and a refundable credit noteis raised for the order amount.

-Here again, consider a plan of 6 months duration that ships a product every 2 months.
+Consider a shippable plan of 6 months duration that ships a product every two months.
 Assume calendar billing date to be 10th and calendar billing cut-off date to be 15th.
-Now, assume the customer signs-up on Jan 5th with the billing period start date as the same.
-Since billing cut-off is not overstepped, we have the first order period ending on Mar 10th.
+The customer signs-up on Jan 5th with the same billing period start date.
+Since the billing cut-off date is not overstepped, thus we have the first order period ending on Mar 10th.

-When there is only one shipment to be fulfilled for the entire plan/addon, the same rules apply as discussed so far.
-This case is simply considered as an order schedule with only one order period whose length is the length of the entire billing period of the subscription/addon.
+When there is only one shipment to be fulfilled for the entire plan/addon, the order is scheduled based on the other rules.
+Also, the invoice must be paid before the end of the billing period.
+The order is scheduled for the plans/addons with only one order period whose length is the entire billing period of the subscription/addon.